 - Effective for acute and chronic infections

-- Help eradicate the unhealthy cells and stop the infection or cancer growth
+- Help eradicate the unhealthy or senescent cells and stops the infection or cancer growth

 - Exhibits antibacterial, antiviral and antifungal properties